Coordinate-energy transformation and the one-point function for the Heisenberg-Ising XXZ spin-1/2 chain on the ring: Introduction

 \section{Introduction}

 \emph{Spin} is a discrete conserved quantity for particles in quantum mechanics arising from rotational symmetry.
 In classical mechanics, rotational symmetry leads to conservation of angular momentum.
-In particular, angular momentum arises from an infinite dimensional representation of the Lorentz group of rotations.
-In quantum mechanics, spin arises from finite representations of the Lorentz group\footnote{Due to Noether's theorem (see \cite[Sec.~4.5]{schwichtenberg_physics_2018}), a rotational symmetry of spacetime along a given axis leads to conserved total angular momentum along that axis.
+In particular, angular momentum arises from an infinite dimensional representation of $SO(3)$, the group of spatial rotations.
+In quantum mechanics, spin arises from finite representations of $SU(2)$, a double cover of $SO(3)$\footnote{Due to Noether's theorem (see \cite[Sec.~4.5]{schwichtenberg_physics_2018}), a rotational symmetry of spacetime along a given axis leads to conserved total angular momentum along that axis.
 For a particle like an electron, orbital angular momentum and spin are what comprise its total angular momentum.}.
 Spin interacts with magnetic fields as if the particle were rotating about its center of mass, creating an analogy between bar magnets and spin particles.
 In 1921, the Stern-Gerlach experiment verified that spin is quantized, i.e.~discrete.
-For more detailed description of quantum spin, see \cite[Sec.~3.7, 4.5, 8.5]{schwichtenberg_physics_2018}.
+For a more detailed description of quantum spin, see \cite[Sec.~3.7, 4.5, 8.5]{schwichtenberg_physics_2018}.

 The \emph{Heisenberg-Ising XXZ spin-1/2 chain} is a nearest neighbour spin-spin interaction model with an anisotropy for the spin in the z-direction.
-It is a well-known and well-studied model in the math and physics literature due to rich symmetries of the model.
+It is a well-known and well-studied model in the math and physics literature due to its rich mathematical structure.
 Each particle has spin $1/2$ or $-1/2$, and we refer to these particles, respectively, as \emph{up-spin} and \emph{down-spin} particles.
 The XXZ spin-1/2 chain is a specific example of a general class of quantum spin chain models.
 See \cite{parkinson_introduction_2010} for a general introduction of quantum spin chains.